roman-milk/roman-milk.github.io/whos-the-boss.md

+===

- ****** Who's The Boss?
-Ch.
-08 ****** byJs_Keeper© I watched Adrienne rotate her fingers inside Nikki's gaping pussy until her hand came to rest palm up, fingers lodged inside her to the knuckles.
+I watched Adrienne rotate her fingers inside Nikki's gaping pussy until her hand came to rest palm up, fingers lodged inside her to the knuckles.
 She began quickly curling her fingers back against the front wall of Nikki's throbbing cunt, massaging her g-spot with steady, forceful motions.
 Nikki's hips involuntarily began thrashing again, more earnestly than ever, and I sensed that she was well on her way to a one incredible orgasm.

  "That's it cunt, you're going to come now.
 You know you can't help it!
 You can't resist it!
 Let it overtake you!"
 I called out as I continued pounding her face with my cock.